AndyXingAn/angular_bootstrap_spring/README.md

 The CLIENT currently is run via grunt, for a production release you could extract the .zip artefact and run the static client via Apache.

 Ensure that you proxy the API so that you have the same domain otherwise you will experience CORS related issues. (deployed artefacts only)

+### Gulp:
+Used as the build tool for the client, this has been written using ES6

 ### Spring 4:
 Used to create RESTful controller interfaces which in turn gets called through ajax requests.